pau-dim/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - the registered Security Server appears both in the "Owned Servers" section of its owner’s detail view and in the list of Security Servers (in the Security Servers tab);
 - the Security Server's owner is added to the global "security-server-owners" group.

-Declining a request can be done either in the Management request view list or in the Management request details view.
+To decline a request, it can be done either through in the Management request view list or in the Management request details view.
 On the decline of the request
 - the request moves to the "Rejected" state.

-**Note:** The Security Server administrator is not automatically notified about the rejection of the request.
-Therefore, they must be notified about the rejection through an external channel, e.g., email.
-Otherwise, the request remains pending in the "Registration in progress" state on the Security Server.

-### 7.5 Registering a Client to a Security Server
+## 7.5 Registering a Client to a Security Server

 Access rights: Registration Officer